-This policy defines the nature and purpose of the Careers strategy and the Careers Programme at Aurora Wilden View School.
+This policy defines the nature and purpose of the Careers strategy and the Careers Programme at Aurora Cedars School.

-At Aurora Wilden View School pupils are taught the skills and attitudes required to enable them to become as independent as they can be and to prepare for adulthood.
+At Aurora Cedars School pupils are taught the skills and attitudes required to enable them to become as independent as they can be and to prepare for adulthood.
 As part of this, we are committed to ensuring each young person receives a personalised pathway which prepares them well for the next stage of their journey and raises aspirations.
 We are committed to ensuring all pupils have access to an enriched and stimulating curriculum to give them every opportunity to reach their full potential regardless of their gender, race, learning disability or physical disability.
-Our programme incorporates the areas of good practice identified in The Gatsby Benchmarks.
+Our Pathways programme incorporates the areas of good practice identified in The Gatsby Benchmarks and is supported through our Active Citizens programme and cross-curricular careers information across the school.